 The university can issue “Keep-Away Requests” to address concerns regarding harassment, stalking, bullying and other unwanted attention.
 “Keep-Away Requests” can be issued even if the student is unsure about pursuing disciplinary action.
 In cases where a disciplinary complaint alleging sexual misconduct has been initiated, an on-campus “No- Contact Order” will be issued, which prohibiting contact between the parties.
 Violations of a “Stay-Away Request” or a “No-Contact Order” will result in disciplinary action.

-- No Contact Orders are issued when an investigation begins and/or when the Dean of Students believes there is a need for this interim measure
+- No Contact Orders are issued when an investigation begins and/or when the Dean of Student Wellbeing believes there is a need for this interim measure

-- Students wishing to enact a Stay Away Request or No Contact Order should contact the Dean of Students office
+- Students wishing to enact a Stay Away Request or No Contact Order should contact the Dean of Student Wellbeing office

 - A "Stay-Away Request" or a "No-Contact Order" expires at the end of the semester in which it was issued unless otherwise specified.
 A request for renewal can be submitted by all students involved